 Changing From Regular Style to Competition Kettlebell

 While competition kettlebells do come in sizes as small as 8 kg (~17 lbs.), many newcomers will most likely start out with a traditional style kettlebell.
 Why?
 Pound for pound they are cheaper.
 That doesn’t mean that they are less durable or reliable, rather, the size and design costs less to produce.
 Those savings are then passed on to the consumer.
-As someone who is unfamiliar to kettlebells, what sounds more appealing?
+As someone who is unfamiliar with kettlebells, what sounds more appealing?
 A 20 lb. regular style kettlebell for $30 or that same weight in competition style for upwards of 2 to 3 times that price?
 Most people will opt for the lesser expensive item.

 Construction & Design